ReclaimerGold/docs.reiffenberger.net/home-lab/guides/containers/docker-windows-install.md

 ### (Optional) Install Portainer for Easy Management

-> ⚠️ I recommend that you watch [this video](https://www.youtube.com/watch?v=iX0HbrfRyvc&t=85s&ab_channel=NetworkChuck) before continuing.
+> :warning: I recommend that you watch [this video](https://www.youtube.com/watch?v=iX0HbrfRyvc&t=85s&ab_channel=NetworkChuck) before continuing.
 It will help greatly, and __explain in great detail__ what we're doing here in about 12 minutes.
 If you want to save time, I'd recommend watching it at 1.25x

-> ℹ️ I may say that this is optional, but it's highly recommended if you're just getting started with Docker.
+> :information_source: I may say that this is optional, but it's highly recommended if you're just getting started with Docker.

 The last step will be to install Portainer which will give you a nice WebUI that will allow you to easily manage your Docker apps and services.